cherzs/cherzs/README.md

-# Halo semua!
+# Hello Tech Dude!
-Hey buddy, I am a data analyst and a data scientist.
+I am a data analyst and a data scientist.
 I have less than 1 year of experience.

 If you are interested in a discussion, please contact me at my [LinkedIn](https://www.linkedin.com/in/muhammad-zhafran-ghaly-383940214/).